rcoldwell/frontend-nanodegree-mobile-portfolio/README.md

 Launch url: http://rcoldwell.github.io/frontend-nanodegree-mobile-portfolio/

 #####PageSpeed Insights:
+ - mobile:95/100
- - mobile:95/100  desktop: 96/100
+ - desktop: 96/100

-Optimization on index.html was accomplished by:
+#####Optimization on index.html was accomplished by:
 - Inlining CSS
 - Setting the Google analytics.js and perf.js files to async
 - Moving the analytics inline script and Google font reference to the end of the body
 - The images pizzeria.jpg, pizza.png and profilepic.jpg were resized and recompressed

 ####Part 2: Optimize Frames per Second in pizza.html
 Launch url: http://rcoldwell.github.io/frontend-nanodegree-mobile-portfolio/views/pizza.html

-#####Scrolling the page will render moving pizzas faster
-Scrolling renders faster than 60fps
+- Scrolling renders faster than 60fps
-    1. Scrolltop dom query moved out of for loop
+- Scrolltop dom query moved out of for loop
-    2. Switched from querySelectorAll to getElementsByClassName
+- Switched from querySelectorAll to getElementsByClassName

 ##### Original:
     function updatePositions() {